Respiratory Therapist Schools: FAQs and Answers

 What is the average salary?

-The most recent national statistics (from May 2017) show that the median annual wage was $59,710.* However, average salaries can vary, depending on factors such as geographical location, experience, and area of employment.
+Occupational Outlook Handbook statistics (from May 2017) show that the median annual wage was $59,710.
+However, average salaries can vary, depending on factors such as geographical location, experience, and area of employment.

 What prerequisites do I need for schooling?

 The majority of schools will only require that you have earned a high school diploma, or hold a GED (the credential earned from passing the General Education Development tests).
 However, it is a good idea to inquire about any specific prerequisites that exist at the schools you plan to apply to.

 You can gain a strong knowledge of respiratory and cardiopulmonary diseases and conditions, including asthma, emphysema, lung cancer, and more.
 You will also learn to evaluate, diagnose, and treat patients dealing with respiratory-related issues, whether chronic, temporary, or in emergency situations.
 Additionally, you can learn to work with different types of equipment used to perform tests, make diagnoses, administer treatments, and more.

 The majority of schools offer either associate's or bachelor's degree programs, which typically include hands-on application, as well as theoretical and general education courses.
 However, some schools may also offer diploma or certificate programs, which are usually shorter-term and more career-oriented.